Frustration free gapless Hamiltonians for Matrix Product States: Properties of the uncle Hamiltonian

 In order to study more properties of the spectra of the uncle Hamiltonians we need to move on to the thermodynamic limit.
 A formal description of it via GNS-representations with respect to ground states can be found in Appendix~\ref{appendix:GNS}.
 The spectrum in the thermodynamic limit can be found to be the whole positive real line and the spectra of the finite sized chains can be proven to tend to be dense in the positive real line.

-Through the GNS-representation the problem is translated into studying the action of $H'$ on the space
+Through the GNS-representation the problem is translated into studying the action of $H'_P$ on the space

-and the spectrum of its unique self-adjoint extension $H'_\w:\bar{S}\lra\bar{S}$, with $\w=\w_A=\figgg{0.18}{Alimit}$ the ground state used for the representation.
-There exists a unique self-adjoint extension because $S$ is a dense set of analytic vectors for $H'$, and therefore $H'|_S$ is essentially self-adjoint \cite{reedsimon}.
+where $X$ can be any tensor of the corresponding dimensions.
+The spectrum one must study is that of its unique self-adjoint extension\footnote{We ommit the subscript $P$ for the thermodynamic limit Hamiltonians.} $H'_\w:\bar{S}\lra\bar{S}$, with $\w=\w_A=\figgg{0.18}{Alimit}$ the ground state used for the representation.
+There exists a unique self-adjoint extension because $S$ is a dense set of analytic vectors for $H'_P|_S$, and therefore it is essentially self-adjoint \cite{reedsimon}.

+We must note that the choice of either $\w_A$ or $\w_B$ is irrelevant, due to the symmetric role blocks $A$ and $B$ have in the problem.

 In first place, we must show that $H'_\w$ is gapless.
 A family of states related to those we used previously for finite chains in Lemma \ref{lemma:lowenergystates} and Theorem \ref{thm:gapless} let us show the absence of gap: